avengineers/bootstrap-installer/README.md

 ## Contact Information

-For any queries, please contact us via email.
+For any queries, please raise an issue in this repository.